eevee/blog/_posts/2011-12-04:fuck-passwords.markdown

 * **[Chase](http://www.chase.com/)**: 7–32 letters and digits only
 * **[Capital One](http://www.capitalone.com/)**: 8–15 letters, digits, underscores, hyphens.  _NOT CASE SENSITIVE_
 * **[Fidelity](http://www.fidelity.com/)**: 6–12 letters and digits only
 * **[TD Ameritrade](http://www.tdameritrade.com/)**: 7–15 characters, no "special characters", whatever that means.
 Fun story: i used to use a different broker, which was acquired by this one.
-My old, generated password had a `&lt;` in it.
+My old, generated password had a `<` in it.
 For some horrifying reason, this prevented me from logging into TD Ameritrade.
 I had to call customer support, and the guy there—i am not making this up—reset my password to something like `abc123`.
 * **[AT&T](http://www.att.com/)**: 6+ letters, digits, underscores, hyphens (which they incorrectly illustrate with an en dash)
 * I'll give props to **[Wells Fargo](http://www.wellsfargo.com/)**, which allows 6–14 of any character.
 Except my generated passwords are all 16 characters!!
 * Further props: **[PayPal](http://www.paypal.com/)** claims to want merely 8 or more characters.
 Too bad i hate PayPal for other _perfectly legitimate_ reasons.